In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 In this case – you can choose between diverse candidates for maintenance mode, including WP Maintenance Mode, Manage WP, and Coming Soon and Maintenance Mode.

-Most of the plugins are available on the WordPress official directory.
-Users can easily install one by landing on Dashboard -> Plugins page.
+Most plugins are available in the WordPress official directory.
+Users can easily install one by going to the Dashboard -> Plugins page.

 Once you’ve installed a plugin, you can follow the on-screen instructions to create a maintenance message page for WordPress visitors.

-In this case – the plugin’s built-in options are point-and-click – helping you quickly create and set up maintenance mode in WordPress.
-You can choose from available templates, make changes, and save changes in the end.
+In this case, the plugin’s built-in options are point-and-click, which helps you quickly create and set up maintenance mode in WordPress.
+You can choose from available templates, make changes, and save changes.

 Here is a list of Top plugins for WordPress maintenance mode.
 If you’re a Support Team and need maintenance mode regularly, you can also sign up for a premium plan, helping you gain more options for turning on WordPress maintenance mode.